 Males can also have gynecomastia due to hormonal changes or medication side effects.
 It can happen to one or both breasts.
 It is different than pseudogynecomastia, which is caused by more fat in the breast tissue rather than increased gland tissue.

 Most cases of gynecomastia don’t require treatment.
-However, for cosmetic reasons, the condition can affect self-esteem and cause someone to withdraw from public activities.
-Gynecomastia can be treatable with medication, surgery, or by stopping use of certain medications or illegal substances.
+However, for cosmetic reasons, the condition could affect your self-esteem and cause you to withdraw from public activities.

 - swollen breasts